-{\bf Acknowledgments.} H. K. is greatly indebted to Louis Funar and Vlad Sergiescu for abundant help, suggestions and discussions about this work, and would like to warmly thank them. ~H. K. thanks Igor B. Frenkel for suggesting the original problem, and for his helpful comments.
+{\bf Acknowledgments.} I am greatly indebted to Louis Funar and Vlad Sergiescu for abundant help, suggestions and discussions about this work, and therefore would like to warmly thank them.
+I thank Igor B. Frenkel for suggesting the original problem, and for his helpful comments.
 I thank all the referees for their suggestions to make the paper better.